Filmmaking - BA (Hons)

 Download course specification

-This unit presumes no prior knowledge, and your introductory skilling here will be further expanded through the module Hollywood: Early Film to Blockbusters, which considers the filmmaking conventions in a range of Hollywood film formats, while the industrial practices of American cinema will be further explored complimented by a Film Industry Primer module that is also undertaken in this first year of study.
-Alongside a focus on U.S. based filmmaking practices, a Documentary: Theory and Practice module also undertaken in the first year offers you the opportunity to create your own short films based on documentary techniques in the field.
+This unit starts from the very beginning, and your skills will be further expanded through the module Hollywood: Early Film to Blockbusters, which considers the filmmaking conventions in a range of Hollywood film formats, while the global industry is explored through the Film industry Primer module that is also undertaken in this first year of study.
+Alongside a focus on U.S. based filmmaking practices, the Documentary: Theory and Practice module, also undertaken in the first year, offers you the opportunity to create your own short films based on documentary techniques in the field.

 Further study

-For successful graduates there is a natural progression from the BA Filmmaking to the MA Film Distribution and Marketing, focused on nurturing entrepreneurial producers and distributors, or the MA and MSc Future Media focused on exploiting digital media and marketing opportunities through emerging technologies and advertising agency techniques.
+For successful graduates there is a natural progression from the BA Filmmaking to the MA Film Distribution and Marketing focused on nurturing entrepreneurial producers and distributors, MA Feature Film Development focused on preparing a film for pitching to potential investors, or MA Future Media focused on exploiting digital media and marketing opportunities through emerging technologies and advertising agency techniques.

 Employability

-The BA (Hons) Filmmaking course is located within the Birmingham School of Games, Film and Animation, which has an excellent track record for graduate employment.
+The BA (Hons) Filmmaking course is located within the College of Digital Arts, which has an excellent track record for graduate employment.

-As well as gaining course-specific skills, you could also gain broader tools through our Graduate+ programme, which will help enhance your employment options by helping with careers development, employability activities, volunteering and part-time work experience.
+The course opens avenues for students interested in a wide variety of roles associated with film and across the broader creative industries.
+You can also gain employability skills through our Graduate+ programme, which will help enhance your employment options by helping with careers development, employability activities, volunteering and part-time work experience.

-Allied with this course-specific experience, you will also have access to a range of support staff and services from the University’s Careers Service, who can help with:
+This is furthered by the access you have to a range of support staff and services from the University’s Careers Service.

 Placements